Please select the link below for the appropriate information.

 When will I know my room assignment and who my roommate will be?

-In mid-July room assignments will be posted on my.elmhurst.edu at MyHousing@Elmhurst College.
+Room assignments will be announced and made on a rolling basis starting on May 1.
+They are posted on my.elmhurst.edu at MyHousing@Elmhurst College.
 New incoming students may not preference a specific property or room.
 The move-in schedule and information will be posted in early summer.

 How do I select the right dining plan for me?

 What if I don't use all of the points included in my dining plan?
 Any unused portion of the dining plan will carry over from the Fall to the Spring Term.
-At the end of the academic year the balance is not refunded.
+If there is a balance at the end of the academic year, the balance is not refunded.